rikukissa/redux-isolated-apps/README.md

 - It should not know anything about being isolated
   - Its implementation should look exactly like normal container's
 - It communicates to outer world only via props
+  - It can only access its own state + state given to it as props
 - It can be attached anywhere on the app without any additional setup
 - Middleware / enhancers used in its reducer / action creator implementation should be completely independent from app's
   - e.g. Using redux-saga as a part of UserCreator does not mean it should be also added to `src/store.js`